Supplements and Diazepam.

 Every call on this page is reasoned.
 We publish the full rubric for severity tiers, the medication inclusion logic, the evidence grades we accept, and what we deliberately leave out.
 About three thousand words.
 Worth reading once if you use this tool more than occasionally.

-If a supplement or medication you take isn't in our autocomplete, tell us and we'll add it in the next quarterly update.
+If a supplement or medication you take isn't in our autocomplete, tell us.
+We go through what people flag every week and add what's missing.